pusher/pusher-websocket-swift/README.md

 ## I just want to copy and paste some code to get me started

 What else would you want?
-Head over to the example app [ViewController.swift](https://github.com/pusher/pusher-websocket-swift/blob/master/Example/ViewController.swift) to get some code you can drop in to get started.
+Head over to the example app [ViewController.swift](https://github.com/pusher/pusher-websocket-swift/blob/master/iOS%20Example%20Swift/iOS%20Example%20Swift/ViewController.swift) to get some code you can drop in to get started.
+Or if you're using Objective-C, check out [ViewController.m](https://github.com/pusher/pusher-websocket-swift/blob/master/iOS%20Example%20Obj-C/iOS%20Example%20Obj-C/ViewController.m).

 ## Table of Contents